-South Carolina's exports reached record levels in 2014 with exports increasing by 13.1% from 2013 to 2014.
-As such, South Carolina was ranked as the top Southeastern state for export growth during 2014.
-In 2014, South Carolina ranked 17th in the United States in exports.
-These export figures were bolstered by the fact that the State is the nation's top exporter of completed passenger vehicles, which made up \$9.2 billion of the State's export sales.
-Additionally, the State led the nation in the export of tires, which accounts for approximately 30 percent of the total U.S. tire export market.
+South Carolina's exports reached record levels in 2015 with exports increasing by 4.2% from 2014 to 2015.
+As such, South Carolina was again ranked as the top Southeastern state for export growth during 2015.
+In 2015, South Carolina ranked 15th in the United States in exports.
+These export figures were bolstered by the fact that the State is the nation's top exporter of completed passenger vehicles, which made up \$9.8 billion of the State's export sales.
+Additionally, the State led the nation in the export of tires, which accounts for approximately 28 percent of the total U.S. tire export market.
 The State also recently established a Transportation, Distribution and Logistics (TDL) Council that includes strong private sector participation.
-Part of the mission of this council is to prepare South Carolina for the Panama Canal expansion, providing South

-Carolina with a world-class port that will have the capacity to support the expected increase in merchant shipping.
+Part of the mission of this council is to prepare South Carolina for the Panama Canal expansion, providing South Carolina with a world-class port that will have the capacity to support the expected increase in merchant shipping.
 The Port of Charleston is deepening its shipping channel from forty-five to fifty-two feet.
 Once the project is completed by the end of the decade, Charleston will be the deepest port on the east coast.

-Due in part to the State's economic outreach initiatives, South Carolina's total economic output or gross domestic product (GDP) was \$174.573 billion in 2014.
-Between 2014 and 2015, our real GDP grew 2.2%, which compares to the southeast states average growth of 1.7%.
+Due in part to the State's economic outreach initiatives, South Carolina's total economic output or gross domestic product (GDP) was \$177.141 billion in 2015.
+Between 2014 and 2015, our real GDP grew 1.3%, which compares to the southeast states average growth of 2.1%.

-With our cost of living 7.3% below the national average, South Carolina offers exceptionally productive employees at one of the lowest labor costs in the nation.
-South Carolina is a right-to-work state and in 2014 had the second lowest unionization rate in the nation, at 2.2% of the workforce.
-CNBC recently ranked the South Carolina workforce ninth in the nation in terms of quality and availability of workers, also citing lower union membership and the success of state worker training programs in placing people in jobs.
+With our cost of living 4.3% below the national average, South Carolina offers exceptionally productive employees at one of the lowest labor costs in the nation.
+South Carolina is a right-to-work state and in 2015 had the lowest unionization rate in the nation, at 2.1% of the workforce.
+As a result of this, 24/7 Wall Street recently ranked South Carolina fourth in states that have gained the most jobs over the last five years with an employment increase of 12.1%.
+Also, Area Development recently ranked South Carolina second in its 2016 Top States for Doing Business analysis.